 The cause of these metabolic diseases lies in the liver.
 Too much sugar and insulin cause insulin resistance in liver cells for years (Bawden et al. 20174).

 The result is a fatty liver.
-If you want to get at the heart of many metabolic problems, you must burn off the deposited visceral fat in the liver.
+To get at the heart of many metabolic problems, you must burn off the deposited visceral fat in the liver.

 The term visceral fat refers to the accumulation of fat in and around organs, which harms health.